shrayesramesh/writings/networkdefense.md

 In contrast to the the first category of anomaly measures (density estimates), which are nonparametric and more model-agnostic, the second and third category of anomaly measures rely on an underlying clustering model or clustering algorithm containing several significant modeling assumptions.

-Clustering algorithms which group numerous types of network activity into too few clusters mispecify the diversity necessary to generate high fidelity outlier scores.
+Clustering algorithms which group numerous types of network activity into too few clusters misspecify the diversity necessary to generate high fidelity outlier scores.
 With fewer types of behaviors to assign units of activity to, the amount of activity that will be jammed into a cluster which is not an ideal fit gets larger.
 As a result, false positive rates rise, and, worse, they generate a large false positive rate by generating a high number of positives.

 However, nefarious activity on networks often tend to appear very similar to some other type of activity (either because of technical limitations of internet protocols, limitations in the data, or because of adversaries' motivations to try and blend in).
 Highly accurate measures of anomaly, therefore, ought to focus on _local_ measures of anomaly.
 Everything else equal, therefore, measures of anomaly that are more nonparametric and model-free (like density estimates) typically are more useful to end users than measures of anomaly that are driven by cluster labels.

 The challenge of nonparametric density estimation is that network units of activity, as described above, are very high dimensional.
 (For example, the number of ports that might be used in a single netflow session is over 62 thousand, a number that doubles if directionality is included and multiples further depending on protocol).
-To address the need for an inexpensive, scalable nonparametric algorithm to compute density estimates in high dimensions, I present the random projection histogram ensemble algorthm (RPHMap).
+To address the need for an inexpensive, scalable nonparametric algorithm to compute density estimates in high dimensions, I present the random projection histogram ensemble algorithm (RPHMap).
+Luckily, a complex algorithm is not really needed to produce a high dimensional density estimate.

 ## Finding malicious activity